 The site offers fully-edited modern online texts, and facsimiles of folios and of a selection of quartos.
 You’ll also find information on Shakespeare’s life and times, a Shakespeare in Performance gallery including modern production photographs, and links to sites on Shakespeare and the Renaissance.
 Full texts can be found online here.

-There’s blogs, interviews and photos of current RSC productions in the What’s On section, while material on past productions and a section for teachers is in the Explore area.
+There’s blogs, interviews and photos of current RSC productions in the What’s On section, along with material on past productions too.

 Education resources has ideas for classroom participation, resource packs aimed at different key stages and information about Shakespeare’s social context.